HardBoss07/worlde-bot/docs/Solver.md

 - `s` doesn’t appear at position 4 (ok)

 ### Number 2:
-> This edge case hasn't been solved
+> This edge case has been solved

 | No. | Word  | Pattern |
 | --- | ----- | ------- |
 | 1.  | salet | wcmmm   |
 | 2.  | table | mcwmc   |

-Goal Word was: Lathe
+Goal Word was: lathe

 After entering first word: